Rasel (singer)

-Rafael Abad Anselmo (born in Seville, Spain on December 23, 1981) better known by his stage name Rasel, is a Spanish singer, with various influences including rap, reggae, R&B and dance music.
+Rafael Abad Anselmo (born in Tomares, Spain on December 23, 1981) better known by his stage name Rasel, is a Spanish singer, with various influences including rap, reggae, R&B and dance music.
 His debut was with "Publicidad engañosa" in 2007.
 His biggest commercial success is the 2012 hit "Me pones tierno" featuring Carlos Baute reaching #6 on the Spanish Singles Chart.
 He is signed to Warner Music..